|Bee Candy Board Recipe

 28 cups of sugar

-Using a 12 quart or larger pot – Heat water and vinegar.
+Using a 12 quart or larger pot – Heat water.
 Add sugar and stir to incorporate.
 Stir constantly until boiling.
 Cover and boil for 3 minutes (watch to make sure it doesn’t boil over)

 1. Uncover and continue to boil without stirring until mixture reaches 240ºF